i5k/i5k.github.io/_pages/webinar.md

 ### To get news about the webinar series and other i5k activities, please subscribe to the Arthropod News [mailing list](https://listserv.ksu.edu/?SUBED1=ARTHROPODNEWS&A=1)

-Be an active attendee!
-Worried about error rates, validation issues, sample sizes or other details?
-Bring your questions and help us have a lively discussion with our speakers.

 ## More information to come, here is a peak at the schedule:

 ### October 5th